RainbowHD/RainbowHD/README.md

-# 💻 About Me

-Hello, I’m Artem, a Data Analyst with a strong interest in Computers and Data Science.
+Hello, **I’m Artem, a Data Analyst** with a strong interest in Computers and Data Science.
 My expertise lies in working with data, identifying patterns, developing solutions, and applying structured approaches to problem-solving.

 # 🚀 Skills